 In the past decade, refugee crises claimed headlines on a daily basis.
 Millions of people have fled their homes to find safety and a future.
 Situations like the Syrian civil conflict and the Rohingya exodus to Bangladesh are just two examples.

 Over the past few years, news coverage of refugees hasn’t been as prevalent.
 However, refugee crises around the world continue to be a major concern.
-In fact, the number of refugees and internally displaced people doubled in 2019 when compared to the figures in 2010
+In fact, the number of refugees and internally displaced people worldwide has grown to more than 84 million in mid-2021

-displaced people around the globe, of those, 30-34 million are children.
-This means that one in every 97 people in the world
+.
+This means that roughly one in every 97 people in the world

 is now forcibly displaced.

-With the ongoing COVID-19 pandemic, the situation has become even more dire.
-Below, read the main facts and figures of the most pressing refugee crises in 2021.
+With the COVID-19 pandemic still very much a threat, the situation has become even more dire.
+Below, read the main facts and figures of the most pressing refugee crises in 2022.
 They are listed by the country and region from which the refugees and migrants originate.

 You will notice that we use terms such as ‘refugees’, ‘internally displaced people’, ‘asylum seekers’ and ‘migrants’.
 To get a better understanding of what each term means, check out our article “What is a refugee?
 Facts and how to help

 Since 2011, Syria has been engulfed in a civil war that has left the country in shambles.
-According to the UN Refugee Agency, to date, more than 12 million people have been displaced.
-Approximately 13.1 million
+It accounts for over 25 per cent of the global refugee population

-people are in need of humanitarian assistance.
-As of October 2020, there were about 2.6 million Syrian children living as refugees and about 2.5 million children living as internally displaced people.
+are in acute need of humanitarian assistance.
+To date, there are about 2.7 million Syrian children living as refugees and about 2.5 million children living as internally displaced people.

 Learn more about the Syrian refugee crisis and what World Vision is doing.